Scaling limit of multi-type invariant measures via the directed landscape: Introduction

 \subsection{Our contributions}

 Informally stated, our general limit criterion in Theorem \ref{thm:LPPSHconv} gives the following limits for particular last-passage percolation models.
 The models discussed are the six models treated in \cite{Dauvergne-Virag-21}.
-They are defined in detail in Section \ref{sec:solvable}. \begin{theorem} The joint distribution of finitely many Busemann functions/jointly stationary measures for Brownian {\rm(}BLPP{\rm)}, exponential, geometric, and Poisson LPP, the Poisson lines model, and the Sepp\"al\"ainen-Johansson {\rm(}SJ{\rm)} model, all converge, in the sense of finite-dimensional projections, to the SH under scaling around an arbitrary direction of differentiability of the shape function. \end{theorem} Theorem \ref{thm:all_conv} is made more precise for each specific model in Theorems \ref{thm:Hamm_SH} (Poisson LPP), \ref{thm:lines_conv} (Poisson lines), \ref{thm:SJ_conv} (SJ), \ref{thm:exp_geom} (exponential and geometric LPP), and \ref{BLPP_conv} (BLPP).
-Convergence for exponential LPP was already handled by the first author \cite{Busani-2021}, including tightness on the full space $D(\R,C(\R))$.
-Shortly after came the work of the second and third authors \cite{Seppalainen-Sorensen-21b}, which studied the joint distribution of the unscaled Busemann process for BLPP.
-After discussing with the first author, we discovered that the structure of this joint distribution was \textit{exactly} the same as the limiting object found in \cite{Busani-2021}, but expressed in a different form.
-This discovery led to the observation, using invariance of the BLPP Busemann process under diffusive scaling proved in \cite{Seppalainen-Sorensen-21b}, that the full SH also appears as a limit from the Busemann process in BLPP.
+They are defined in detail in Section \ref{sec:solvable}. \begin{theorem} The joint distribution of finitely many Busemann functions/jointly stationary measures for Brownian {\rm(}BLPP{\rm)}, exponential, geometric, and Poisson LPP, the Poisson lines model, and the Sepp\"al\"ainen-Johansson {\rm(}SJ{\rm)} model, all converge, in the sense of finite-dimensional projections, to the SH under scaling around an arbitrary direction of curvature of the shape function. \end{theorem} Theorem \ref{thm:all_conv} is made more precise for each specific model in Theorems \ref{thm:Hamm_SH} (Poisson LPP), \ref{thm:lines_conv} (Poisson lines), \ref{thm:SJ_conv} (SJ), \ref{thm:exp_geom} (exponential and geometric LPP), and \ref{BLPP_conv} (BLPP).
+Convergence for exponential LPP was already handled by the first author \cite{Busani-2021}, including tightness on the space $D(\R,C(\R))$.
+The work \cite{Seppalainen-Sorensen-21b} shows that the BLPP Busemann process is already the SH in the prelimit.
+Using invariance of the BLPP Busemann process under diffusive scaling proved \cite{Busani-2021,Seppalainen-Sorensen-21b,Sorensen-thesis}, it is shown that the SH therefore also appears as a limit of the Busemann process in BLPP.
 The convergence result of \cite{Busani-2021} was used in \cite{Busa-Sepp-Sore-22a} to establish invariance of the SH under the KPZ fixed point, a key input in the present paper.
 The thesis \cite{Sorensen-thesis} gave an alternate proof of this invariance by utilizing Brownian LPP.
 Here, we generalize the prior results of \cite{Busani-2021,Seppalainen-Sorensen-21b} to scaling around an arbitrary direction.
+Each of the other five models is also scaled around an arbitrary direction away from the axes, except for the SJ model, which contains an interval of directions for which the shape function is flat.
+In the flat directions, KPZ fluctuations do not occur, so we require that the SJ model is centered around a direction of curvature.
+See Section \ref{sec:SJ} for the precise statement on which directions are permitted.

 The main motivation behind this work is to provide a scheme that shows convergence to the SH and that is independent of the microscopic details of the stationary distributions of the model.
 As a by-product, we tie the convergence of the multi-type stationary measures to those of the DL, providing additional evidence for the universality of the SH.
 The present paper is the first to prove convergence to the SH without an explicit description of the prelimiting object.